JuliaGeometry/DelaunayTriangulation.jl/docs/src/triangulations/refinement.md

 # Mesh Refinement

 Here we show how we can use mesh refinement to improve the quality of a triangulation.
 In this package, the algorithm used is Ruppert's algorithm, and we permit constraints on the minimum angle and maximum area of a triangle in a triangulation.
 This algorithm works on any type of geometry.
-The function used for refinement is `refine!`:
+The function used for refinement is `refine!`.
+Some of the relevant docstrings are:

 ```@docs
 refine!
+RefinementTargets
+RefinementQueue
 ```

 ## Unconstrained triangulations